 Ok yay!
 Now we get to talk about what students are actually doing at the stations.

 Ideas for the computer station:

-- Mouse and Keyboard Practice (change depending on the grade level)
+- Keyboard Practice (change depending on the grade level)

 - Lessons on using software programs